prateekagr21/Classification-of-websites/README.md

-# Predicting the type of Url by using Machine Learning Algorithms!
+# Predicting the type of Url by using Machine Learning Algorithms!!!

 ## _UseCase :_
 ### _Let’s say we have to categorize web pages.
 Typically they can be categorized under four heads:_ 🕸️